adejuniorr/natureza-viva-ParallaxSite/README.txt

 This is a basic HTML and CSS project made to construct a parallax's model site, created with the goal to move on personal studies reviewing basic concepts about the tecnologys here used.

 Site: https://naturezaviva.netlify.app/

+Algumas imagens podem ter direitos autorais e não pertencem a mim!
+Some images may be copyrighted and do not belong to me!